 Mitsui will operate both the plants, which are estimated to supply approximately 30% of the electricity demand in the Sultanate of Oman.

-Power generated by the gas-fired power plant will be supplied to the Sultanate of Oman under a power purchase agreement (PPA) for a period of 15 years.
+The power generated by the gas-fired power plant will be supplied to the Sultanate of Oman under a power purchase agreement (PPA) for a period of 15 years.

-Ibri IPP project make-up
+Ibri IPP project details

 The Ibri power project is being developed in an area of 25.9ha located adjacent to Route 21 (Buraimi-Ibri highway).
 It will use natural gas as the primary fuel for electricity generation, with fuel oil as a back-up option.